 ‘Tis the season of cookies, egg nog and holiday video cards in higher education!

-But, since we’re talking about holiday card videos and they almost always include some music, it’s the perfect time to remind you about an important point in YouTube TOS.
+Holiday card videos almost always include some music, so it’s the perfect time to remind you about an important point in YouTube TOS.

 So let’s get started with this Social Media TOS Tuesday.